sebvey/python-fp/docs/pages/collections/index.md

 ### Transforming your data

-When using the collection API, you can alter the the collection using standard transformations.
+When using the collection API, you can alter the collection using standard transformations.
 `map` provides a way to apply a transformation on each element of the collection.
 `filter` eliminates keep only elements of a collection that feat the given predicate.
 `flatten` explodes eventual other iterable existing inside the collection.